 1) First you will choose the appropriate size syringe for the quantity of blood you will require for your test.

-Second you will choose the correct size needle based on the size of sample you require and the size of the patient.
+Second, you will choose the correct size needle based on the size of the sample you require and the size of the patient.
 For a heartworm test or FeLV/FIV test that only requires 3 drops of blood, you may just use a tuberculin syringe.